BhujayKumarBhatta/ms00/README.md

 In the above example, the decorator  impose aceess control on the route /test1 .

-role name for the user  is retrived from the token leader , compared with the rule to acl map yml file (role_acl_map_file) which is maintained locally in the server where the service is running .
+role name for the user  is retrived from the token leader , compared with the rule to acl map yml file (/etc/tokenleaderclient/role_acl_map_file.yml) which is maintained locally in the server where the service is running .

+the role_to_acl_map file maps the  api route function names to and looks like :
+- name: role1
+  allow:
+  - pkgname.modulename1.acl_enforcer_func_for_test
+  - pkg1.module1.acl_enforcer_func_for_test

+ check the sample data  and test cases  inside the tokenleaderclient for better understanding. tokenleader server ( this repo) it self uses  the tokenleader client for enforcing the rbac for many api routes , for example adding users , listing users etc. Check the tokenleader/app1/adminops/adminops_restapi.py file to get a better understanding or mail me your query at bhujay.bhatta@yahoo.com

 decorator alos retrived work function context for the  user from tokenleader and passed it to original route function acl_enforcer_func_for_test .
 The route function mandatorily to have a